 Celebrating Culture,

 finding a story about real people,

 featuring the community and giving the inspiration to make a difference.

 Neither feel as if they transform the environment or have theatrical expression and weight.

 Although these are adequate children’s stories – Dan had been hoping for a story for the whole family.
+Dan explained that currently he doesn’t feel engage or have a real passion for either of these stories.

 Niccy expressed that from Hull2017’s perspective – the idea of a community story that expands the theatrical imagination of a family is important.
-The age group of 2+ is not catered for elsewhere in the schedule and Hull really wants to bring down boundaries, get rid of divides that exist between East and West Hull, and enable them to work as a whole community.
+The age group of is not necessarily catered for elsewhere in the schedule and Hull really wants to bring down boundaries, get rid of divides that exist between East and West Hull, and enable them to work as a whole community.

 Tony explained that for CBeebies – these Arts programmes do make a mark with the whole family audience and explore a side of the arts that they might never have been exposed to before.

-Dan explained that currently he doesn’t engage or have a passion for either of these stories, as they don’t inspire him.
+Which all agreed was important.

 There was discussion around the process to date – and how that had affected Dan’s involvement.
 Tony and Angela were keen to stress that that was not a deliberate action, and was by no means intentional.